ominiverdi/osgeo-library/docs/DECISIONS.md

 **Claude comparison (Dec 2025):** We tested Claude on 10 pages with 27 elements.
 While faster (~13s vs ~90s avg), Claude's bounding boxes are noticeably looser - it estimates rather than detects with trained precision.
 See `web/comparison.html` for side-by-side results.
 Qwen3-VL's visual grounding training makes it significantly more accurate for this task.

 **Why:** Processing 5000+ PDFs with cloud APIs would be expensive and slow (rate limits).
-Local GPU inference is free and consistent.
+Local GPU inference avoids API costs and rate limits.

 ---